whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 7.7.
 Type **Lambda_send_mqtt** as Role name.

 7.8.
-Copy the below code and paste it into the policy document, then click **Allow**.
+Back to lambda function, then copy the below code and paste it into the policy document, then click **Allow**.

     {
           "Version": "2012-10-17",